 Generally speaking, purchasing a subdivision lot comes with far fewer surprises.
-It’s a turnkey process, where the developer has taken the heavy lifting out of the equation.
+It’s a turnkey process where the developer has taken the heavy lifting out of the equation.
 They’ve coordinated grading, utilities, roads, stormwater and drainage, and so much more, factoring those improvements into the cost of the lot for sale.
-And, as a homeowner, you often benefit by the fact that those expenditures are shared by your neighbors, typically making the overall cost of ownership less expensive.
+And, as a homeowner, you often benefit from the fact that those expenditures are shared by your neighbors, typically making the overall cost of ownership less expensive.

-- Utility Connections – The cost of bringing utility service to undeveloped land can be quite costly.
+- Utility Connections: The cost of bringing utility service to undeveloped land can be quite costly.
 Items such as gas and power lines, transformer installation, internet cabling, and more can add up fast!

-- Road Access – If you are considering a property on a County or State road, additional charges and requirements may be imposed.
+- Road Access: If you are considering a property on a County or State road, additional charges and requirements may be imposed.

-- Seller Responsibilities – As a buyer, you may be able to negotiate some development responsibilities and costs with the seller.
+- Seller Responsibilities: As a buyer, you may be able to negotiate some development responsibilities and costs with the seller.
 A motivated seller has likely done the due diligence of a site survey, as well as some initial legwork on the property conditions that may jump-start the process.

 As your partner in new home construction, we can help you better understand the site factors that might impact your decision to build.
 Lot selection and base price are just the start.
 Luckily, our New Construction Specialists are here to help you understand the added costs of building so you can make a decision that’s great for your family and your future!
 Contact us today for more information.